Natural, Comfortable And

 After tooth extraction, if the walls of the socket are very thick, they will usually fill naturally with bone in two to three months.
 However, when the walls of your socket are very thin (such as in your upper and lower front teeth), this type of healing will not be as predictable.
 In these situations, a bone graft is often placed at the time of tooth extraction to help your body fill in the empty socket with bone.
 This step will maintain the width and volume of bone you will need for implant placement several months later.

 There's just one more thing.

-Since the bone holds the implant, its important to determine the amount of bone in the region, otherwise an implant may not be suitable.
+Since the bone holds the implant, it is important to determine the amount of bone in the region, otherwise, an implant may not be suitable.
 This is measured by a modern 3D scan, known as a cone-beam CT.
 Models of your teeth are then taken to detect how much room you have for a tooth.
 Your data is merged in a simulation software which will also simulate the implant for planning.
-This will show how large of an implant can be fitted and what to expect for the final result.
+This will show how large an implant can be fitted and what to expect for the final result.

 There may be inadequate bone for implant placement if your tooth was removed many years ago and your bony ridge is extremely thin.
 In this case, a bone graft can be placed next to the thin bone and allowed to heal for up to six months.
 After the graft has fused to your pre-existing bone, the ridge will be re-entered and the implant placed.
 Bone grafting is usually a relatively comfortable office procedure.